MasterZean/z2-stdlib/stdlib/sys.core/numeric/sys.core.lang.Long.api.md

 ```

 ##### Brief
-Constructs a saturated `sys.core.lang.Lang` based on the input value.
+Constructs a saturated [Long][sys.core.lang.Long] based on the input value.

 ###### param value
 the input value.
 Can be numeric or a string.